ByteSumoLtd/TrendCalculus-lua/README.md

 ### How ###

-To learn how to run the code, run the code and apply the -v option:
+To learn how to run the code, check the help and version info using the -v option.
+A detailed help me and usage notes will be produced.

 > lua trendcalculus.lua -v